NAME OF SOCIETY: NANAIMO KENNEL CLUB

 - Members will recognize that dogs require extensive socialization.
 As part of the family, dogs should be included in day-to-day activities wherever and whenever possible.

-- Members who decide to breed their dog(s) will ensure that the welfare of the puppies is of prime importance from birth to death.
+- Members who breed their dog(s) will ensure that the welfare of the puppies is of prime importance from birth to death.
 This includes accepting the return of the dog under any circumstances.
 Care and training of both puppies and owners are essential throughout the dog’s life.

 - Members will encourage the spaying and neutering of dogs not intended for breeding or showing.